 Profile

-Since then, Bec has played a key role in transforming the organisation into a national movement.
-She developed the first Big Freeze beanie, now an iconic symbol of the campaign, and has led FightMND’s major fundraising initiatives, The Big Freeze and Daniher’s Drive.
-Under her leadership, The Big Freeze has grown from a $2 million campaign into one that raises over $20 million annually, powered by strategic partnerships, merchandise, and the support of everyday Australians.
+Since then, Bec has played a pivotal role in transforming FightMND into a national movement.
+She developed the first Big Freeze beanie – now an iconic symbol of the campaign – and has led major fundraising initiatives including The Big Freeze and Daniher’s Drive.
+Under her leadership, The Big Freeze has grown from a $2 million campaign into a movement that rallies a nation, raising over $20 million annually and inspiring Australians everywhere to join the fight against MND.

 Bec also leads Daniher’s Drive, a regional-focused initiative designed to engage and include remote and rural communities in the broader FightMND mission.
-The event raises more than $2 million annually and plays a crucial role in connecting the campaign with communities nationwide.
+The event raises over $2 million annually and plays a crucial role in connecting the campaign with communities nationwide.

-Bec’s work spans campaign strategy, stakeholder engagement, national media, retail partnerships, and merchandise development, with a strong focus on impact, accountability, and community.
-Today, she speaks with authenticity and purpose about building something bigger than yourself, the power of collective action, and finding strength through adversity.
+Bec’s work is about more than campaigns and fundraising – it’s about mobilising communities, forging partnerships, and creating a movement that gives hope where there was none.
+Today, she speaks with authenticity and purpose about building something bigger than yourself, the power of collective action, and finding strength and opportunity through adversity.

 Expertise